 People were friendly and welcoming, and I had no problems communicating in English (this isn’t a requirement for me to like a place – I do try to learn a few phrases wherever I go) and it was a surprise after the struggles I had in Rome.

-The only thing I can say is that I wish Tom had joined me on this leg of the trip instead – Split is a surprisingly romantic city!
+The only thing I can say is that I wish my partner had joined me on this leg of the trip instead – Split is a surprisingly romantic city!